Cura : Care Beyond Boundaries Logo

 Months 3 To 6

-Cleaning Under Bridge
+Cleaning Under The Bridge

 Maintenance Visits

 Regular professional checks help detect early inflammation, screw loosening or wear.
-If you have a Screw-Retained Implant Bridge, planned retrievability may simplify certain maintenance steps.
+If you have a screw-retained implant bridge, planned retrievability may simplify certain maintenance steps.

-Risks And Complications
+Risks And Complications Of Implant Bridges

 All implant and bridge treatments carry risks.
 Your clinician should explain risks based on your medical history, anatomy and bite forces, including what monitoring is needed after you return home.